MicrosoftDocs/dynamics-365-customer-engagement/ce/marketing/customer-journeys-create-automated-campaigns.md

 To set up a segment tile to target a subscription list:

-1. Set up a customer journey that targets an audience based off of a segment, as usual (segment being a source type of the audience).
+1. Create a customer journey that targets an audience based off of a segment (segment being a source type of the audience).

 1. Set the **Segment** field to **Subscription List**, which activates the **Subscription List** field.
 Then set the **Subscription List** to the name of the subscription list you want to use for this journey.

     ![Set a segment tile to load a subscription list](media/cj-target-subscription-list.png "Set a segment tile to load a subscription list")

 > [!IMPORTANT]
-> When a customer journey targets a subscription list, then any contact that unsubscribes from that list using a subscription center will automatically be removed from that journey within about 24 hours, even if they are already partway through it.
+> When a customer journey targets a subscription list, any contact that unsubscribes from that list using a subscription center will automatically be removed from that journey within about 24 hours, even if they are already partway through it.
 However, if a user removes a contact from the list manually using the Dynamics 365 Marketing interface, that contact will continue to be processed by any journeys they already are on, and may continue to receive messages until all active journeys are complete.
-For this reason, it is usually best to request all contacts to manage their own subscriptions using the subscription center.
+For this reason, it is usually best to request that all contacts manage their own subscriptions using the subscription center.

 ### Create an inbound customer journey

 An inbound customer journey is one that contacts join by filling out an online form rather than being part of a target segment.
-To create an inbound journey, set the audience based on form submissions ("Source Type" set to "Submitted a form) instead of a segment (or with a segment configured to find contacts who submitted a particular form).
+To create an inbound journey, set the audience based on form submissions (set the "Source Type" to "Submitted a form") instead of a segment.
+Alternatively, you can create a segment configured to find contacts who submitted a particular form.
 More information: [Create an inbound customer journey](create-inbound-customer-journey.md)

 <a name="general-options"></a>